-Cyber security measures typically comprise technical and organizational measures.
-Operators of CI need to maintain their systems by complying to an Information Security Management Framework while also coping with regulatory requirements.
+Cyber security measures typically are technical and organizational in nature.
+Operators of CI need to maintain their systems by complying with an Information Security Management Framework while also coping with regulatory requirements.
 This requires technical support in the deployment environment.
 Such technical requirements relate to authentication and access control, or to secure and reliable communication for example.
 Within this paper, the focus is placed on access control, or more specifically on Role-based Access Control (RBAC).

 RBAC is already a proven concept in IT systems.
 It is realized by many (operating) systems to control access to system resources.
 RBAC for the power automation environment is already considered in several requirements standards, guidelines, and also in regulatory requirements.
-Beside the requirements supporting this functionality, technical standards ensuring interoperability have been developed [5][8].
+Beside the requirements supporting this functionality, technical standards ensuring interoperability between different vendor's products and solutions have been developed.